Cocktail Pools, Plunge Pools and Spools

 Cocktail pools can provide you with a scaled-down version of a full-sized pool.
 Plunge pools give you a place to cool down on a hot day, while spools create a spa experience in your backyard.
 Choose a design that works best in your space.

 But before you do, consider how you’ll be using the pool.
-Armed with this information, an experienced pool company can advise you on which option will work best for you.
+This information lets an experienced pool company advise which option will work best for you.

 Cox Pools certainly can!
 We’re considered one of the #1 pool companies in the Southeast and we’d like to show you why.
 Contact Cox Pools for a FREE, no-obligation consultation.